hashicorp/hcp-terraform-operator/docs/faq.md

   - If this involves migrating an existing workspace and the referred project doesn’t exist, the workspace will remain within the same project, and a corresponding error/event message will be provided.

   If the `spec.project` field is not specified, the workspace will be created or moved to the default project.

+- **How can I apply a variable set to a workspace?**

+  You can provide either the variable set ID and variable set name.

+- **Can I create and apply a variable set to a workspace?**

+  No, currently the only support is to apply existing variable sets to a workspace.

+- **Can I use variable sets across multiple workspaces?**

+  Yes, you can apply a variable set to either a specific workspace or globally.